Lambertyubin/conversation-api/README.md

 This design is not void of flaws, and deserves some improvements.
 I focused more on the essentials of the challenge due to time constraints.
 Some of the limitations are:

+- **Reducing the number of database calls:** for each entry in the csv file, we're making two calls to the database.
+This is very inefficient and should be improved to drastically reduce the number of database calls.
+- **Use default pagination:** as part of existing best practices
 - **Processing csv file in memory:** a more scalable improvement would be to use streams and process the data in batches.
 This wasn't an issue at the moment since our file is small (1000 records of text content).
 - **Test coverage:** it is absolutety necessary to write at least unit and integration tests.
 I wrote unit tests for some services and would have done more and written integration test for endpoints if not because of time constraints.
 Adding more tests would increase the guarantee that we can add more features without breaking existing ones.
 - **Deleting objects from S3 bucket:** this would depend on the regulation on how long we should keep the files.
 It seems like we'll hardly reuse them hence they could be deleted programmatically after processing and storing the data in the database.